-We are changing the way we set premium rates for the 300,000 Ontario businesses covered by our workplace injury and illness insurance.
+We have changed the way we set premium rates for the 300,000 Ontario businesses covered by our workplace injury and illness insurance.

-Our new model comes into effect January 1, 2020, changing the way businesses are classified, boosting fairness and increasing transparency in how premium rates are set and adjusted.
+Our new model came into effect January 1, 2020, changing the way businesses are classified, boosting fairness and increasing transparency in how premium rates are set and adjusted.